Kids & Youth Islamic Summer Camp

 • Ages: 4–11 years old

-The leadership team includes Instructor Indira Kaljo (founder of Almadina Mustangs), Girls Counselor and Lead Sr. Masoma, and Boys Counselor and Lead Br.
+The camp is offered at MCC East Bay, a regional community center dedicated to family and youth.
+The leadership team includes Instructor Indira Kaljo, founder of Almadina Mustangs; Girls Counselor and Lead, Sr. Masoma; and Boys Counselor and Lead, Br.
 Kashif.
-Indira Kaljo holds a Master’s degree in Science with an emphasis in Physical Education and has organized summer and winter camps for youth in Saudi Arabia, Turkey, Bosnia, and California over the last twelve years; she has played professional basketball and has been a director of various programs since 2014.
-Sr. Masoma is a Hafidhah of the Quran with years of hands-on experience teaching at various Islamic summer camps, Sunday schools, and community programs throughout the Bay Area; she founded a literacy nonprofit, coordinated outreach efforts, and served on various leadership boards.
+Indira Kaljo holds a Master’s degree in Science with an emphasis in Physical Education, has organized summer and winter camps for youth in Saudi Arabia, Turkey, Bosnia, and California over the last twelve years, has played professional basketball, and has been a director of various programs since 2014.
+Sr. Masoma is a Hafidhah of the Quran and has years of hands-on experience teaching at various Islamic summer camps, Sunday schools, and community programs throughout the Bay Area.
 Br.
-Kashif is a senior at San Jose State who finished Hifz in 2018, attended K–8th grade at Northstar Islamic School learning advanced Fiqh, Islamic studies, and Seerah, and has experience teaching children as an after-school maktab teacher for Quran and Islamic studies.
+Kashif finished Hifz in 2018, attended K–8th grade at Northstar Islamic School learning advanced Fiqh, Islamic studies, and Seerah, and has experience teaching children as an after-school maktab teacher for Quran and Islamic studies.

-MCC East Bay promotes and supports spiritual, educational, outreach, and social services, ensures a safe and uplifting environment for Muslims in East Bay, fosters new opportunities, provides equity across all programs, and champions a culture of diversity and inclusion.
-MCC East Bay is described as a multi-ethnic, multi-racial, multi-lingual, non-sectarian, diverse, and open community committed to full and equal participation and involvement of men and women, with a focus on inclusivity and environmental awareness.
-MCC has a standing policy that financial need should never hold a person back from attending any activity held in the community center, and a financial waiver is available via a scholarship request form.
-MCC serves the spiritual, educational, social, and cultural needs of the East Bay Muslim community and society, is committed to civic and civil engagement with communities of other faiths and society, and engages in interfaith activities and community and multi-faith outreach work.
-Future programming at MCC East Bay aims to engage all generations, from youth camping trips to services for young professionals.
+MCC East Bay’s mission is to promote and support spiritual, educational, outreach, and social services, ensure a safe and uplifting environment for Muslims in East Bay, foster new opportunities, provide equity across all programs, and champion a culture of diversity and inclusion.
+MCC has a standing policy that financial need should never hold a person back from attending any activity held in the community center, and a financial waiver is available through a scholarship request form.
+MCC is committed to civic and civil engagement with communities of other faiths and society and engages in interfaith activities and community and multi-faith outreach work.

 • Ages: 4–11 years old

-The leadership team includes Instructor Indira Kaljo (founder of Almadina Mustangs), Girls Counselor and Lead Sr. Masoma, and Boys Counselor and Lead Br.
+The camp is offered at MCC East Bay, a regional community center dedicated to family and youth.
+The leadership team includes Instructor Indira Kaljo, founder of Almadina Mustangs; Girls Counselor and Lead, Sr. Masoma; and Boys Counselor and Lead, Br.
 Kashif.
-Indira Kaljo holds a Master’s degree in Science with an emphasis in Physical Education and has organized summer and winter camps for youth in Saudi Arabia, Turkey, Bosnia, and California over the last twelve years; she has played professional basketball and has been a director of various programs since 2014.
-Sr. Masoma is a Hafidhah of the Quran with years of hands-on experience teaching at various Islamic summer camps, Sunday schools, and community programs throughout the Bay Area; she founded a literacy nonprofit, coordinated outreach efforts, and served on various leadership boards.
+Indira Kaljo holds a Master’s degree in Science with an emphasis in Physical Education, has organized summer and winter camps for youth in Saudi Arabia, Turkey, Bosnia, and California over the last twelve years, has played professional basketball, and has been a director of various programs since 2014.
+Sr. Masoma is a Hafidhah of the Quran and has years of hands-on experience teaching at various Islamic summer camps, Sunday schools, and community programs throughout the Bay Area.
 Br.
-Kashif is a senior at San Jose State who finished Hifz in 2018, attended K–8th grade at Northstar Islamic School learning advanced Fiqh, Islamic studies, and Seerah, and has experience teaching children as an after-school maktab teacher for Quran and Islamic studies.
+Kashif finished Hifz in 2018, attended K–8th grade at Northstar Islamic School learning advanced Fiqh, Islamic studies, and Seerah, and has experience teaching children as an after-school maktab teacher for Quran and Islamic studies.

-MCC East Bay promotes and supports spiritual, educational, outreach, and social services, ensures a safe and uplifting environment for Muslims in East Bay, fosters new opportunities, provides equity across all programs, and champions a culture of diversity and inclusion.
-MCC East Bay is described as a multi-ethnic, multi-racial, multi-lingual, non-sectarian, diverse, and open community committed to full and equal participation and involvement of men and women, with a focus on inclusivity and environmental awareness.
-MCC has a standing policy that financial need should never hold a person back from attending any activity held in the community center, and a financial waiver is available via a scholarship request form.
-MCC serves the spiritual, educational, social, and cultural needs of the East Bay Muslim community and society, is committed to civic and civil engagement with communities of other faiths and society, and engages in interfaith activities and community and multi-faith outreach work.
-Future programming at MCC East Bay aims to engage all generations, from youth camping trips to services for young professionals.
+MCC East Bay’s mission is to promote and support spiritual, educational, outreach, and social services, ensure a safe and uplifting environment for Muslims in East Bay, foster new opportunities, provide equity across all programs, and champion a culture of diversity and inclusion.
+MCC has a standing policy that financial need should never hold a person back from attending any activity held in the community center, and a financial waiver is available through a scholarship request form.
+MCC is committed to civic and civil engagement with communities of other faiths and society and engages in interfaith activities and community and multi-faith outreach work.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.